Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Soft and Hard Scaled Relative Graphs

-Compared with $\srg(\sysp)$, the above $\srg^{\dagger}(\sysp)$ exploits the inverse graph $\gra^{\dagger}(\sysp)$ by swapping the role of input and output of $\sysp$.
-We refer the reader to \cite[Prop.~1]{Chaffey:21j} for illustrations of soft SRGs of some typical bounded systems and to \cite[Th.~4]{Chaffey:21j} for the connection between soft SRGs and Nyquist plots.
+In comparison to $\srg(\sysp)$, the above $\srg^{\dagger}(\sysp)$ exploits the inverse graph $\gra^{\dagger}(\sysp)$ by \emph{swapping} the role of input and output of $\sysp$.
+We refer the reader to \cite[Prop.~1]{Chaffey:21j} for illustrations of soft SRGs of some typical bounded systems and to \cite[Th.~4]{Chaffey:21j} for the connection between soft SRGs and Nyquist plots of SISO LTI systems.